Hundreds of Beavers

-Hundreds of Beavers is a 2022 American independent slapstick comedy film directed by Mike Cheslik in his feature directorial debut, and written by Cheslik and Ryland Tews.
-The black-and-white film stars Tews as applejack maker Jean Kayak who, in trying to win the hand of a merchant's daughter, finds himself embroiled in a conflict with beavers.
+Hundreds of Beavers is a 2022 American slapstick comedy film directed by Mike Cheslik in his feature directorial debut, and written by Cheslik and Ryland Tews.
+The black-and-white, largely dialogue-free independent film stars Tews as applejack maker Jean Kayak who, in trying to win the hand of a merchant's daughter, finds himself embroiled in a conflict with a colony of beavers.

-Cheslik and Tews, who previously collaborated on multiple projects, developed the idea for Hundreds of Beavers in October 2018.
-The film was shot on a low budget of $150,000 in rural Wisconsin and Michigan across twelve weeks during the winter of 2019–20.
-Editing and post-production were completed in 2022.
-Inspiration for the film came from comedians such as Abbott and Costello, Buster Keaton, Charlie Chaplin, and The Three Stooges, and it was designed to be like watching a let's play video.
+Cheslik and Tews, who had previously collaborated on multiple projects including Lake Michigan Monster (2018), developed the idea for Hundreds of Beavers in October 2018.
+Conceived as a parody of The Revenant (2015) and survival films, the film was influenced by silent movies and slapstick comedies, and was designed to be akin to watching a let's play video.
+Hundreds of Beavers was shot on a low budget of $150,000 in rural Wisconsin and Michigan across twelve weeks during the winter of 2019–20; the beavers and most of the other animals throughout the film were portrayed by actors in mascot costumes.

-Hundreds of Beavers premiered at Fantastic Fest on September 29, 2022, and has been met with critical praise and numerous accolades.
-Multiple outlets have listed the film among the best films of the year.
-Cheslik and Tews self-distributed the film; the theatrical run grossed over $1 million.
-It began a limited theatrical release on January 26, 2024 and received a video on demand release on April 15, 2024.
+Following two years of post-production, Hundreds of Beavers premiered at Fantastic Fest on September 29, 2022.
+Cheslik and Tews chose to self-distribute the film, which began a limited theatrical release on January 26, 2024, and received a video on demand release on April 15, 2024.
+Hundreds of Beavers received critical acclaim and numerous accolades, with multiple outlets listing it among the best films of the year in 2024.
+Its theatrical run grossed $1.6 million.